COMM: Communications (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Communications (COMM).
 Please contact your mentor/advisor for more details.

-Attributes: Humanities Gen Ed, Liberal
+Attributes: Humanities Gen Ed, *Communication Gen Ed-Oral, *Communication Gen Ed-Written, *Humanities Gen Ed, Liberal

 Communicating in the 21st Century requires specialized skills such as effective videoconferencing, writing for online and mobile platforms, using visual, video and gaming apps, understanding virtual environments, and conducting business remotely.
 This course teaches the differences between digital and traditional communication methods, with a focus on the fundamentals of communication applied to virtual settings and online tools.
 You’ll need to participate biweekly as a listener and speaker in one-hour synchronous meetings during the term (4 meetings total) and have access to a device with a microphone and a camera (such as a desktop computer, laptop, tablet or smartphone).
-Pre-Requisite: ability to write at the college level.

 Communication for Success is an introduction to college level reading, writing and researching for students who are non-native English language learners.
 This course has been specifically designed to address the basic expectations of clear, academic expression to help college students write essays, research projects, and presentations that involve the selection, assessment, and usage of appropriate academic resources.
 Topics of the course include: the difference between social discourse and academic writing; increasing English language skills in vocabulary and mechanics; developing a thesis statement, writing a first draft, editing, paraphrasing arguments and identifying main ideas; citing sources and avoiding plagiarism, as well as using online writing and research resources and the Empire State College virtual library.